 Introduction

-This project is part of the final exam this course.
-The intent is that students demonstrate that they meet the objectives The project involves defining a problem, understanding the storage and processing needs (short term and long term) of a solution and technical approach.
-Finally the students are expected to create an initial implementation of the solution their understanding stitching end-to-end solution.
+This project is part of the final exam of this course.
+The intent of this course is that students will demonstrate that they meet the objectives of the course.
+The project involves defining a problem, understanding the storage and processing needs (short term and long term) of a solution and selecting an appropriate technical approach.
+Finally the students are expected to create an initial proof-of-concept implementation of the solution that demonstrates their understanding of stitching together a viable end-to-end solution.

-The students are define their own problem, find the appropriate data, and define the solution.
-The spirit of the solution should be that of industrial-strength architecture that of , but also a path to a production strength system.
+The students are asked define their own problem, find the appropriate data, and define the solution.
+The spirit of the solution should be that of industrial-strength architecture that enables development of a prototype, but also a provides a path to a production strength system.
+If students so request, instructors may provide suggestions for a problem statement.

 Guidelines

-You need to identify a business problem based on an or new data set.
-There are no constraints as long as all privacy or confidentiality constraints are .
+You need to identify a business or research problem based on an existing or new data set.
+There are no constraints on the data as long as all privacy or confidentiality constraints are met.

-You need to implement process that computes the result in a repeatable fashion.
+You need to implement a process that computes the result in a repeatable fashion.
 Hence, it cannot just be a one-time computation.
+It must be sufficiently easy to kick-off a new end to end execution of the process.

-The result should be accessible for review through some kind of serving layer and presented in a form that would make sense in real world scenario
+The result of the processing should be accessible for review through some kind of serving layer and presented in a form that would make sense in an intended real world scenario.

-You can pick any of the technical solutions discussed in the course as long as you can justify why you picked that solution justification grounded in a real world use case.
+You can pick any of the technical solutions discussed in the course as long as you can justify why you picked that solution.
+The justification must be grounded in a real world use case.

 Evaluation and Acceptance Criteria